-The University of Glasgow was founded in 1451 and is the fourth oldest university in the English-speaking world.
+The University of Glasgow was founded in 1451 and is the fourth oldest university in the English-speaking world it was also the inspiration for Hogwarts in the Harry Potter films.
 The University includes among its alumni, major figures of modern history, including James Wilson, a signatory of the United States Declaration of Independence, 3 Prime Ministers of the United Kingdom 2 Scottish First Ministers, the father of economics Adam Smith, along with 8 Nobel Prize laureates and numerous Olympic gold medalists.

 Hunterian Art Gallery